Note: This article was amended in March 2023 to update the cost of building each house.

 The Syrian Housing Project is building safe, fully-furnished brick houses for these IDPs which will sit within a wider residential community.

-As mentioned before, they will be built in the safe zone in Idlib, Syria.
+As mentioned before, the houses are being built in the safe zone in Idlib, Syria.
 The local administration has provided this land to various NGOs solely for humanitarian purposes.
 The entire housing project is under the supervision of AFAD - the Disaster Management Authority of Turkey.

 Currently, the safe zone is filled with IDP camps and families living out in the open.
 The Syria Housing Project aims to construct an entire residential complex for these IDPs.
 This would include 50,000 brick houses, schools and medical facilities, as well as infrastructure like roads, a sewage system and garbage disposal.
 A borehole has already been constructed at the site: it is 600 metres deep and, like the rest of the infrastructure, will most likely be powered by solar electricity.